 Category: ISO-25010/Security/Confidentiality

-Statement: Session Timeouts MUST respect the duration of authentication tokens.
+Statement: Session Timeouts must respect the duration of authentication tokens.

 Rationale: For efficiency reasons, sessions must be as long as possible while not compromising security.

 Details: Authentication is done primarily via remote IdPs, where timeout durations are embedded in the validity duration of the remote token.
 Any development of local session tokens must duplicate and respect this value.